 - The business has proper documents and records that show VAT was paid

-- Products or services which are intended to be utilized for making any taxable supply or has already been used by the business
+- Products or services which are intended to be utilized for making any taxable supply or have already been used by the business

 Take note: Refund of input tax may only be reclaimed if the amount was paid upon making the supply or there is the intention for payment prior to the six months expiration following the payment of supply’s agreed date.

-Taxation has always been a complicated matter, which is best left to experts.
+Taxation has always been a complicated matter.
 In order for you to ensure that you are aware of everything that is related to VAT on real estate, we suggest you speak with our regulated tax agents here in VAT Registration UAE.